dani-capellan/pTBLightNet/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.
+This project is licensed under the **Apache 2.0 License**.
+You may freely use, modify, and distribute the code under the terms of the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.
+Commercial use of this code must be reviewed by the original authors for potential compensation or additional credit.
+Commercial users are encouraged to contact the authors for licensing details.
+Please contact the authors to discuss commercial licensing.